Rodić Davidson Architects

 Modern 21st Century living room

-Farmstead, Suffolk: a Grade II Listed property consisting of an 18th Century Farmhouse and 17th Century Suffolk Barn.
+A Grade II Listed property consisting of an 18th Century Farmhouse and 17th Century Suffolk Barn.
 The scheme proposed the conversion of this historic farmstead into a single 10,000 sqft family dwelling.
-Read more about our conservation approach and modern additions.
+Read more about our approach and modern additions.

 A barn being renovated